What is a Conformer in Organic Chemistry?

 Definition and Formation

 Conformers arise due to the free rotation around single (sigma) bonds, which allows adjacent atoms to adopt various relative positions.
 This rotation occurs because sigma bonds have cylindrical symmetry, enabling atoms to pivot freely.
-Think about it: the resulting molecular shapes are called conformers, and they exist in dynamic equilibrium, constantly interconverting at room temperature.
-As an example, in ethane (C₂H₆), rotation around the C–C bond produces an infinite number of conformations, though only a few are energetically favorable.
+Even so, the resulting molecular shapes are called conformers, and they exist in dynamic equilibrium, constantly interconverting at room temperature.
+To give you an idea, in ethane (C₂H₆), rotation around the C–C bond produces an infinite number of conformations, though only a few are energetically favorable.

 Key Characteristics